CharlesStockman/osConfiguration/distro/slackware/README.md

+# Update : I have decided to stop working on slackware since I really do need up to date version of certain libraries such as Python.
+In the future, I will be distrobox to create a slackware distro to enjoy one and while

+# Assume these are not working yet.
+I know installSoftware.sh does need some work.

 ## Introduction
 The purpose to describe the scripts that will used to install the software and configure the system for a slackware 15.0 distribution.